AngryMonkeysManagingInADigitalWorld/ISQA3420/DFDDictionary.md

 Project Information Request - form sent in requesting specific information

 Project Information Response - A response to a information request

+Risk info DB - software package data exchange, to create repositories of articles to capture and share community knowledge